DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 communities and elsewhere.
 The evolving ecology of internet-enabled hardware in remote communities may ultimately involve a high proportion of mobile devices.
-However, the desirability of home computers should not be underestimated, especially for those permanently living in outstations, and who wish to manage and restrict access, or to maintain and replace parts easily.
+However, the desirability of home computers should not be underestimated, especially for those permanently living in outstations, particularly if they wish to manage and restrict access, or to maintain and replace parts easily.

 In terms of internet infrastructure arrangements, we concluded that the most viable means of overcoming mobility-related barriers to internet